sdm-lang/sdml-sublime-text/README.md

 This is a reasonably complete [package](https://www.sublimetext.com/docs/packages.html) for the [Sublime Text](https://www.sublimetext.com/) editor.
 The provided syntax highlighting is mostly complete except for formal constraints and type-class method definitions.

 Additionally, the invaluable [bat](https://github.com/sharkdp/bat) command-line tool uses `.sublime-syntax` files to do terminal source highlighting.

+A Github workflow attaches a downloadable `.sublime-package` file to each release.

 ## Features